Coffee and Exercise: How Safe is it?

 Let’s start by breaking down commonly known information about caffeine.

 Caffeine, widely consumed in coffee, tea, and energy drinks, is a natural stimulant that blocks adenosine, a neurotransmitter linked to sleep.
-Thus, it boosts alertness and reduces fatigue.
+Caffeine acts primarily on the central nervous system by antagonizing adenosine receptors, which increases neural activity and leads to heightened alertness and reduced perception of fatigue.
+Caffeine pharmacokinetics involves rapid absorption from the gastrointestinal tract, widespread distribution throughout body tissues, and metabolism primarily in the liver.

 This effect sharpens mental focus and has significant implications for physical performance.
-Research highlights caffeine's capacity to enhance exercise endurance, primarily by mobilizing fat stores for energy, thereby conserving glycogen and delaying the onset of fatigue.
+Caffeine's effect on athletic performance is well-documented, particularly in enhancing endurance, supporting thermoregulation during exercise, and aiding recovery by influencing hydration and glycogen resynthesis.
+These benefits are attributed to its ability to stimulate the central nervous system, delay fatigue, and modulate neurotransmitter release, which collectively enhance endurance and exercise outcomes.
+Research highlights caffeine’s capacity to enhance exercise endurance, primarily by mobilizing fat stores for energy, thereby conserving glycogen and delaying the onset of fatigue.
+Caffeine metabolites undergo further transformation in the liver, producing compounds such as paraxanthine, theobromine, and theophylline.

 It’s also associated with increased muscle strength and power, which benefits high-intensity activities such as sprinting or lifting.